Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/Picture_Marker_Symbol/README.md

 #Picture_Marker_Symbol

-This sample demonstrates how to create PictureMarkerSymbols from the different types of picture resources
+This sample demonstrates how to create `PictureMarkerSymbol`s from the different types of picture resources.

 ![](screenshot.png)

 ##How it works
+`PictureMarkerSymbol`s are created with three different image sources, URL, Qt resource, and local file path.
+They are then set to `Graphic`s and added to a `GraphicsOverlay`.

 ##Features
+- MapView
+- Map
+- Point
+- GraphicsOverlay
+- Graphic
+- PictureMarkerSymbol
+- Viewpoint
+- SpatialReference

 ##Offline Data
 Read more about how to set up the sample's offline data [here](http://links.esri.com/ArcGISRuntimeQtSamples).